-The casserole is very easy to assemble.
+Mash the sweet potatoes.
+Once you have cooked sweet potatoes, you’re ready to mash them.
 Put the cooked potatoes in a large bowl.
 Mash them with a potato masher.
-Add the butter (melt it first), sugar, milk, vanilla bean paste, and salt.
+Add the butter (melt it first), sugar, milk, vanilla bean paste, and salt; combine to mix well.

 For a really creamy and smooth texture, use a hand mixer.
 The process is very similar to making regular mashed potatoes.

 Heat.
 Scrape the sweet potato mixture into a baking dish and heat it until it’s piping hot.